genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 :::info how to run server commands from the command line rather than gradle tasks?
 We've been running server commands through the gradle tasks.
 Alternatively, you can run server commands directly from a command line.

-Open PowerShell (or Windows Command Prompt), access your WSL instance 'TrainingCentOS' and switch to user 'genesis' to have access to the Genesis Platform commands.
-Example:
+Open PowerShell (or Windows Command Prompt), access your WSL instance 'TrainingCentOS' and switch to user 'genesis' to have access to the Genesis Platform commands:
 ```shell
 wsl -d TrainingCentOS
 su genesis
 DbMon
 ```

-During the training we cover some of the most important commands, but feel free to look at the [list of available commands](/managing-applications/operate/on-the-host/helpful-commands/).
+Try it now!

 :::

 Now, let's run Genesis command 'mon' to see if all processes are up and running on the server: